open/close all folders

 - And Call Him "George"!: Being loved by Asuka is perhaps more dangerous than scaring her because one hug from her can crush a man's spine.

 - Arranged Marriage: With Mendou.

-- Big Brother Attraction: Subversion: the extremely sheltered Asuka fears all men except her "big brother" ("a special kind of man who is just like you!").
-She considers Mendou (her fiance due to a family agreement) her brother because she heard Ryoko refer to him as such once and Ryuunosuke, since she was wearing her sarashi that matched her actual brother Tobimaro's.
+- Big Brother Attraction: Subversion.
+The extremely sheltered Asuka fears all men except her "big brother" ("a special kind of man who is just like you!").
+She considers Mendou (her fiance due to a family agreement) her brother because she heard Ryoko refer to him as such once.
+Also Ryuunosuke, since she was wearing her sarashi that matched her actual brother Tobimaro's.
 Guess which "brother" has to endure rib-crushing hugs in his bed or bath?
 Hint: he's rather terrified of this and their mother blames it on him.